 Some curiosities of Andalusian Spanish you may spot when learning Spanish in Andalusia

-On the 28th February, we celebrate Andalusia Day in our autonomous community.
-There will be institutional events in the main city of Andalusia, we’ll have molletes with oil and salt for breakfast, and there’ll also be those who decorate their balconies with geraniums and flags.
-But today we’d like to take this opportunity to share, from a native Spanish teacher, with Spanish students all over the world some curiosities of the Andalusian dialect, which are authentic and genuine, and something you may not come across in Spanish courses.
+There is no better place to learn Spanish than Andalusia!
+And now that the ‘Día de Andalucía’ on 28 February is getting closer (there will be institutional events in the main cities of Andalusia, we’ll have molletes with oil and salt for breakfast, and there’ll also be those who decorate their balconies with geraniums and flags) we’d like to share with Spanish students all over the world some curiosities of the pronunciation and lexicon of the Andalusian dialect, which are authentic and genuine, and something you may not come across in Spanish courses.
 If you’re learning Spanish in Andalusia, they’re sure to have given you a headache on more than one occasion!

-Although Andalusian Spanish has a reputation for losing the implosive /s/, the truth is that we can always recognise when a word is plural or singular despite not pronouncing the final s.
+Although Andalusian Spanish has a reputation for losing the final or implosive /s/, the truth is that we can always recognise when a word is plural or singular despite not pronouncing the final s.
 This is due to the fact that the pronunciation of the final vowel is more open.
 So, if you learn Spanish in Malaga, for example, and want to adopt the accent, you not only have to leave the s to the side but also tune your hearing to be able to correctly pronounce the final vowels!
-A very important aspect in trying to learn to speak Spanish.

 What about you?
 What other things have you noticed about this dialect whilst you’ve been learning Spanish in Andalusia?
 In the comments below, let us know your favourite word or what you like most about our dialect!